-Corey Williams, former head coach at Stetson and member of the 1993 NBA Champion Chicago Bulls, enters his first season as an assistant coach at Arkansas.
+Corey Williams, former head coach at Stetson and member of the 1993 NBA Champion Chicago Bulls, is in his second season as an assistant coach at Arkansas.
 Williams has learned from some of the finest minds in the game, including Phil Jackson, Eddie Sutton, Bill Self and Leonard Hamilton during his career as a player and assistant coach.

-Williams spent the past six seasons as head coach at Stetson.
+Williams spent six seasons as head coach at Stetson (2013-19).
 During his tenure, several players broke long-standing records as Divine Myles became the program’s all-time leading scorer, Angel Rivera set the record for career assists and Luke Doyle established the mark for career three-pointers made.

 Under William’s guidance, Derick Newton earned All-Atlantic Sun honors in 2017 and Brian Pegg was voted as the 2017 ASUN Scholar-Athlete of the Year for men’s basketball.
 The previous year, Stetson reached the ASUN Tournament Championship, marking the program’s first tournament finals appearance since 1994.

 In 2014-15, Pegg led the ASUN in rebounding and Newton rewrote Stetson’s freshman record book on his way to earning Freshman All-America and ASUN Freshman of the Year honors.
 In Williams’ second year at Stetson, Myles and Grant Lozoya earned spots on the ASUN’s All-Freshmen team, while Rivera set the program’s record for assists by a freshman with 120.
 He and Myles also became the first teammates, regardless of class, to each record 100 assists in the same season.